kyma-project/busola/README.md

 #### Prevent Cross-site request forgery (XSRF)

 - Do not store the authentication token as a cookie.
-Make sure the token is sent to the Busola Backend as a bearer token.
+Make sure the token is sent to Busola Backend as a bearer token.
 - Make sure that state-changing operations (_POST_, _PUT_, _DELETE_ and _UPDATE_ requests) are only triggered upon explicit user interactions such as form submissions.
 - Keep in mind that UI rendering in response to user navigating between views is only allowed to trigger read-only operations (_GET_ requests) without any data mutations.